kousar-aslam/collaborative-mdse-in-practice-replication-package/README.md

 # Replication package
-### for the paper _Collaborative Model-Driven Software Engineering – A Systematic Survey of Practices and Needs in Industry_.
+### For the paper _Collaborative Model-Driven Software Engineering – A Systematic Survey of Practices and Needs in Industry_.

 ## About